-Something you may be concerned about, though, when making the investment to purchase one for commuting or recreation, is their longevity.
-So this brings us to the question of, “How long will my electric bike, and particularly the motor, last?”
+Something you may be concerned about when making an investment to purchase an e-bike for commuting or recreation is its longevity.
+So you probably want to know, “How long will my electric bike, and particularly the motor, last?”

 The motor for an electric bike will generally last up to 10,000 miles at its minimum; this could be longer if properly cared for.
 If you are riding ten miles per day, that means your e-bike motor should last you for approximately three years before it needs replacing.

-So we now know what sort of a time frame we are looking at in terms of how long the motor will last us, but there are other matters, and other essential components to consider.
+So you now know what sort of time frame you’re looking at in terms of how long the motor will last us, but there are other matters, and other essential components to consider.
 These may need replacing sooner than the motor, and thus we need to consider the overall maintenance and caring of our e-bikes.

 Table of Contents